anaulin/realcoopstories/content/episode/micky-metts-agaric.md

 {{< timestamp "[00:01:59]" >}} So before the world of co-ops, I would say my family was cooperative without really putting a label on it.
 My parents were very open and honest.
 There was no family secrets type of things, and we helped neighbors when they needed it.
 Neighbors helped us.
 And in fact, at one point a family's house burned down in the next town and we took in the whole family into our house.
 I had an older brother who was seven years older than me.
 And during his schooling and early years since I was born, my parents had been hosting foreign exchange students.

 {{< timestamp "[00:02:45]" >}} So we were very much exposed to other parts of the world, other types of food, other types of customs and cultures, and it was all embraced and very wonderful, wonderful time.
-I still have friends that I met, like when I was five or six from being [laughs] being introduced to the world like that.
+I still have friends that I met, like when I was five or six from being being introduced to the world like that.

-{{< timestamp "[00:03:11]" >}} I grew up in Connecticut, a very small, wealthy town in Connecticut, where we had the property taxes allowed for an excellent school system that was modeled on what a lot of charter schools say they're modeled on now.
+{{< timestamp "[00:03:11]" >}} I grew up in Connecticut, a very small, wealthy town in Connecticut, where we had, the property taxes allowed for an excellent school system that was modeled on what a lot of charter schools say they're modeled on now.

 {{< timestamp "[00:03:27]" >}} It unfortunately did not have diversity.
 We were the only Black family in the town.